 An attestation that community members were permitted to ask questions and receive answers from representatives of the marijuana establishment.

-Documentation in the form of a single-page certification signed by the contracting authorities for the municipality and applicant evidencing that the applicant for licensure and host municipality in which the establishment is located executed a host community agreement and accepted the applicant's plans to:
+Documentation in the form of a single-page certification signed by the contracting authorities for the municipality and applicant evidencing that the applicant for licensure and host municipality in which the establishment is located executed a host community agreement.
+In addition to this requirement, the host community shall state that they have accepted the Social Consumption Establishment applicant's plans to:

 Mitigate noise;